-The cyclotron concept goes back to the late 1920s [1], yet it was not until the early 1930s when a cyclotron was first brought to operation [2].
-The principles are summarized in Fig. 3.1: an oscillating voltage is applied on a pair of electrodes ("dees") forming an accelerating gap and placed between the two poles of an electromagnet.
-Ions reaching the gap during the acceleration phase of the voltage wave experience an energy boost; no field is experienced inside the dees.
-Under the effect of energy increase at the gap every half-revolution, they spiral out in the quasi-constant field of the dipole.
+The cyclotron concept goes back to the late 1920s [1], a cyclotron was first brought to operation in the early 1930s [2], its principles are summarized in Fig. 4.1: an oscillating voltage is applied on a pair of electrodes ("dees") forming an accelerating gap and placed between the two poles of an electromagnet; ions reaching the gap during the acceleration phase of the voltage wave experience an energy boost; under the effect of energy increase, they spiral out in the quasi-constant field of the dipole.
+The first cyclotron achieved acceleration of H_2^+ hydrogen ions to 80 keV [2], at

-Fig. 3.1 Left: a cyclotron electromagnet, namely here that used for a model of Berkeley's 184inch cyclotron in the early 1940s [3].
-Magnetic field in the gap decreases with radius.
-Right: a schematic of the resonant acceleration motion; gap after gap, accelerated ions spiral out (bottom) in the quasi-uniform field (top).
-A double-dee (or, a variant, a single-dee facing a slotted electrode) forms an accelerating gap.
-The fixed-frequency oscillating voltage V(t) applied is a harmonic of the revolution frequency.
-Ions experiencing proper voltage phase at the gap, turn by turn, are accelerated.
-A septum electrode allows beam extraction
+Fig. 4.1 Left: dipole electromagnet used for a model of Berkeley's 184-inch cyclotron, in 1943 [3].
+Right: a schematic view of the resonant acceleration method: in the uniform field between the two cylindrical magnetic poles (top), accelerated ions spiral out (bottom); a double-dee (or, a variant, a single-dee facing a slotted electrode) forms a gap to which is applied a fixed-frequency oscillating voltage V(t) of which the frequency is a harmonic of the revolution frequency; ions experiencing proper voltage phase at the gap are accelerated; a septum electrode allows beam extraction

-The first cyclotron achieved acceleration of H_2^+ hydrogen ions to 80 keV [2], at Berkeley in 1931.
-The apparatus used a dee-shaped electrode vis-à-vis a slotted electrode forming a voltage gap, the ensemble housed in a 5 in diameter vacuum chamber and placed in the 1.3 Tesla field of an electromagnet.
-A \approx 12 MHz vacuum tube oscillator provided 1 kVolt gap voltage.
+Berkeley in 1931.
+The apparatus used a dee-shaped electrode vis-à-vis a slotted electrode forming a voltage gap, the ensemble housed in a 5 inch diameter vacuum chamber and placed in the 1.3 Tesla field of an electromagnet.
+A \approx 12 MHz vacuum tube oscillator provided a 1 kVolt gap voltage.

-One goal foreseen in developing this technology was the acceleration of protons 1574 to MeV energy range for the study of atom nucleus.
-And in background, a wealth 1575 of potential applications.
-An 11 in cyclotron followed which delivered a 0.01 μ A 1576 H_2^+ beam at 1.22 MeV [4], and a 27 in cyclotron later reached 6 MeV (Fig. 3.2) [5].
-1577 Targets were mounted at the periphery of the 11-inch cyclotron, disintegrations were 1578 observed in 1932.
-And, in 1933: 'The neutron had been identified by Chadwick 1579 in 1932.
-By 1933 we were producing and observing neutrons from every target 1580 bombarded by deuterons."
+One goal foreseen in developing this technology was the acceleration of protons 968 to MeV energy range for the study of atom nucleus - and in background a wealth of 969 potential applications.
+An 11 inch cyclotron followed which delivered a 0.01 μ A H_2^+ 970 beam at 1.22 MeV [4], and a 27 inch cyclotron later reached 6 MeV (Fig. 4.2) [5].
+971 Targets were mounted at the periphery of the 11 inch cyclotron, disintegrations were 972 observed in 1932.
+And, in 1933: 'The neutron had been identified by Chadwick 973 in 1932.
+By 1933 we were producing and observing neutrons from every target 974 bombarded by deuterons."
 [5, M.S.
 Livingston, p.
 22].
-1581
+975